- Who We Are

 Absences such as those due to childhood illnesses that are listed in our contract (measles, mumps and chicken pox), for the death of a member of your immediate family or to appear in court as a juror or witness are considered “nonattendance” days and are not deducted from your CAR.
 Your chapter leader can advise you about the forms you must file for these and other nonattendance days.

 You can take off a maximum of up to four hours on an annual basis for breast cancer or prostate cancer screenings.
 Requests must be made in advance, in writing.
 Your chapter leader can advise you, if you have any questions about this.

 If your supervisor believes that your absences are “so numerous so as to limit the effectiveness of service” (Chancellor’s Regulation C-601), you may receive a letter for your official school file.
 If you believe that the letter improperly accuses you of violating a specific contract clause or Chancellor’s Regulation, you should speak to your chapter leader, who can help you file a grievance.
 The remedy for such a grievance may be the removal of the letter from your file.

-If you are a probationary teacher, you may receive a U-rating or be terminated for excessive absences and lateness.
+If you are a probationary teacher, you may receive an Ineffective rating or be terminated for excessive absences and lateness.
 In these cases, you should contact your chapter leader immediately so that you can receive the proper advice and representation.